 Because chickens have been domesticated for such a long time, there is a lot of information available on their physiology which is very useful for researchers.
 Chickens lay eggs, which means their embryos develop outside the mother’s body.
 This allows researchers to monitor the development of the chick at every stage including development of the nervous system, limbs development and cell migration.

-What types of research are chicken used in?
+What types of research are chickens used in?

 Chickens have been historically important to the study of diseases including cancer.
 In the early 1900s, Peyton Rous discovered that a virus could cause cancer.
 He discovered this by grinding up tumour cells from a hen and filtering out the tumour cells and bacteria.
 The presence of tumours in the new chickens he injected his preparation into showed that “a minute-parasitic organism” was causing the tumours.
 With a better understanding of what happened to these chickens, scientists now refer to the type of virus that Rous described as a retrovirus.